- Grow Dangerously

 Signs You Have a Mother Wound

-Feeling emotionally starved or overburdened in relationships
+You feel emotionally starved or overburdened in relationships

-Resentment towards mother figures
+You have resentment towards mother figures

-Repeating unhealthy relationship cycles
+You repeat unhealthy relationship cycles

 How to Heal a Mother Wound: Practical Steps to Break Free